Ganden Monastery - Birthplace of Tibetan Gelugpa

 Ganden Monastery is one of the earliest and largest Buddhist monasteries in Tibet.
-With over 600 years of history for building in 1409 by Tsongkhapa, the founder of the Gelug Sect, it stands atop of the six famous temples of Gelugpa, and also known as one of the Three Great Temples, together with the Sera Monastery and the Drepung Monastery.
-In the meaning of happiness and contentedness in Tibetan, Ganden Monastery is the main dwelling of successive Gelug abbots and their tombs were built into pagodas for over 90 numbers.
-With an orderly architectural layout of standing Buddha halls, towering roofs, splendid stupas, Ganden Monastery is arranged well with vivid colors of black windows, white walls and the golden roofs, like a castle under the heaven.
+With over 600 years of history for building in 1409 by Tsongkhapa, the founder of the Gelug Sect, it stands atop the six famous temples of Gelugpa, and is also known as one of the Three Great Temples in Lhasa, together with the Sera Monastery and the Drepung Monastery.
+In the meaning of bliss and contentedness in Tibetan, Ganden Monastery is the main dwelling of successive Gelug abbots, and many of these revered masters' stupas, tombs enshrining their relics, are within the monastery.
+With an orderly architectural layout of standing Buddha halls, towering roofs, splendid stupas, Ganden Monastery is arranged well with vivid colors of black windows, white walls and golden roofs, like a castle under the heavens.
 Besides, the kinds of architectural buildings and a large quantity of cultural relics and handicrafts are worth visiting.
-Along the winding twisty road up, you can appreciate the authentic holy land under the blue sky.
+Along the winding, twisty road up, you can appreciate the authentic holy land under the blue sky.

 Ganden Monastery Facts